stonepros/stone/doc/man/8/stonefs-top.rst

 :orphan:

 ==========================================
- cephfs-top -- Ceph Filesystem Top Utility
+ stonefs-top -- Stone Filesystem Top Utility
 ==========================================

-.. program:: cephfs-top
+.. program:: stonefs-top

 Synopsis
 ========

-| **cephfs-top** [flags]
+| **stonefs-top** [flags]

 Description
 ===========

-**cephfs-top** provides top(1) like functionality for Ceph Filesystem.
+**stonefs-top** provides top(1) like functionality for Stone Filesystem.
 Various client metrics are displayed and updated in realtime.

-Ceph Metadata Servers periodically send client metrics to Ceph Manager.
+Stone Metadata Servers periodically send client metrics to Stone Manager.
-``Stats`` plugin in Ceph Manager provides an interface to fetch these metrics.
+``Stats`` plugin in Stone Manager provides an interface to fetch these metrics.

 Options
 =======

 .. option:: --cluster

-   Cluster: Ceph cluster to connect.
-Defaults to ``ceph``.
+   Cluster: Stone cluster to connect.
+Defaults to ``stone``.

 .. option:: --id

-   Id: Client used to connect to Ceph cluster.
+   Id: Client used to connect to Stone cluster.
 Defaults to ``fstop``.

 .. option:: --selftest